Codecademy/docs/content/pandas/concepts/groupby/groupby.md

 ---
 Title: 'GroupBy'
-Description: 'The GroupBy object is returned by calls to `.groupby()` on a Series or DataFrame, used to apply functions to, or aggregate groups.'
+Description: 'The GroupBy object is returned by calls to `.groupby()` on a Series or DataFrame.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'